hyperledger/besu-docs/docs/HowTo/Troubleshoot/Use-EVM-Tool.md

 ## Getting the EVM tool

-The Besu EVM Tool does not have a standard zip file distribution.
+The Besu EVM tool does not have a standard zip file distribution.
 To use, you need to either build from the source repository or use a pre-published docker image.

 ### Building from source